RyanCarey18/Homework-01/README.md

 Added ID to search engine optimization to make that link work.
 Changed the divs to articles and sections
-Changed the title to the companies name and a description of their services
+Changed the title to the companies name and a description of their services Added alt text to photos all images on the page